kubevirt/kubevirt/docs/kni.md

   local-sc.volumeMode: Filesystem
 ```

-# Config BareMetal platform
-Use 'BareMetalPlatform' spec when creating HyperConverged to enable BareMetal infrastructure.
-This will result in 'volumeMode: Block' in storage ConfigMap.

 # Config local storage class name
 Use 'LocalStorageClassName' spec to specify the name of the local class name.